Face Masks For Acne

 Clay Acne Face Mask

 "Clay masks are great for acne prone oily skin as the clay draws out the impurities from deep in the pores," according to dermatologist Dr. Michele Green in a Bustle article.
-"It will speed up the process of healing active breakouts."
+A clay mask will help active breakouts heal faster.